 - It’s stroller-friendly, although it’s quite steep in both directions.

-In my personal opinion, this is the easiest trail on Madeira.
-It’s flat, wide, and has no steep dropoffs – and the view at the end is AMAZING!
-P.R.
-11, the Vereda dos Balcões, is a short 3 km long out-and-back hike.
-(1.5 km out and 1.5 km back).
+This is the easiest trail on Madeira.
+It’s flat, wide, and has no steep drop-offs – and the view at the end is AMAZING!

 Located in Ribiero Frio, the trail to the Balcões Viewpoint is clearly marked.
 The trail is popular, and tour buses full of tourists are common.
 I recommend arriving as early as possible – advice I’ve never taken, as our family tends to head out for day trips around 10 am.